Archiev19/saransh-ai/docs/USER_GUIDE.md

 **Q: What types of articles work best?**
 A: News articles, blog posts, research papers, and long-form content work great.

+**Q: Which summarization method should I use?**
+A: Use AI (BART) for creative content and when you want concise, rephrased summaries.
+Use Extractive (TextRank) for news and when factual accuracy is crucial.

+**Q: How long does summarization take?**
+A: Extractive summarization is almost instant.
+AI summarization may take a few seconds depending on article length.

+**Q: Can I use both methods?**
+A: Yes!
+Use the "Compare Methods" feature to see both summaries side by side.

 ### Technical Questions

 **Q: How does the summarization work?**